Cubix: Characters

+Cubix

 The titular Cubix is a one of a kind robot built before Professor Nemo's disappearance, who is found deactivated without visible damage, but no way to reactivate him either.
 He is introduced as part of Connor's initiation ceremony as the robot he chooses to fix.
 However, he cannot get Cubix to work until Dr. K appears to retrieve Solex from a robot.
 Connor brings Cubix back to life, just as the building they are in starts to fall apart.
 His body is made out of a number of cubes, giving him a versatile modular function- by restructuring himself and using different gadgets within the cubes, he can transform into a hover bike, an airplane, a helicopter and plenty more.
 He can even fly causing no need to transform into a vehicle.
 Hidden in each cube there is a different gadget with a solution to almost every serious situation.
 When it comes to fighting, Cubix is exceptionally strong, but often relies on his transformation ability and eccentric strategies to win.
 He is powered by a generator that runs off crystallized Solex, which is rumored to be the ultimate power source, but nobody knows exactly how it works.
 Cubix's body is also constructed out of a highly resistant metal that is capable of withstanding devastating amounts of damage without breaking and reversing the effects of rust.
 He also has additional parts that when added to his structure can increase his strength.
 Cubix's modular cubes contain special items that may contribute to the transformations like a Glue gun, ForceField generator, and an extra arm.
 The orange discs on cubix's body can separate and hit enemies with a shock on impact.
 Cubix can control his body parts to attack enemies when he is pinned and if he has enough energy he is able to generate a small forcefield on his chest to prevent enemies from getting to his power source.

 Cubix is a friendly and helpful robot, but lacks speech capability, while speaking seems to be common place among other robots.
 Usually he just repeats what people around him say, and uses the LED display where his eyes usually are to communicate emotions.
 However, later in the series this improves greatly and he becomes capable of forming sentences and dialogues, and once he regains the crystallized Solex at the end of the season 1 finale, he repossesses the capacity for independent speech, He uses less of his abilities as the series goes on; however, this may be due to not having as much Solex after fighting Kulminator.